Stress Awareness Month Strategies for the Workplace & Everywhere

 Give the gift of stress relief!
 Promotional giveaways are a great way to reinforce a message of stress awareness and prevention.
 Whether you choose to distribute custom printed stress relievers or other personal care items, you will show recipients that you care about their mental and physical wellbeing.
 Here are some of our favorite ideas:

-- Encourage recipients to take a time out from stressful situations by focusing on another activity such as squeezing a stress ball.
+- Encourage recipients to take a time out from stressful situations by focusing on another activity such as squeezing a stress ball or doodling in a coloring book.

-- Hand out custom earbuds to students, employees, and patients so they can listen to guided meditations or soothing music whereever they go.
+- Hand out custom earbuds to students, employees, and patients so they can listen to guided meditations or soothing music wherever they go.
+For a high-end corporate gift option, look no further than the R&R Sound Machine.

 - Consider offering members, customers or clients a custom yoga mat with your organization’s logo.

-- Encourage healthy earting with a branded blender bottle to make protein shakes and smoothies or a fitness product such as an exercise stretch band or an activity tracker.
+- Encourage healthy eating with a branded mixing ball tumbler to make protein shakes and smoothies or a fitness product such as an exercise stretch band or an activity tracker.

-At Bank Express, in addition to planning wellness activities for Stress Awareness Month, we have a number of workplace initiatives that are accessible to employees all year round.
+At Crestline, in addition to planning wellness activities for Stress Awareness Month, we have a number of workplace initiatives that are accessible to employees all year round.
 These include:

 - On-site meditation in guided groups, or in a private meditation room.